jjanelee97/bootstrap_workshop/README.md

 * Grid layout
 * Footer

-__*Now, to complete the Bootstrap workshop, add TWO extra features on your own.
-We have a few suggestions below, but feel free to pick something not listed if you wish:*__
+*If you are done and have extra time, try to add extra features on your own.
+We have a few suggestions below, but feel free to pick something not listed if you wish:*

 1. Tabs/Pills
 2. Modals
 3. Buttons
 4. Dropdown menu in the navbar
 5. Incorporate some of Bootstrap's unique typography
-6. Carousels (advanced – counts as two)
+6. Carousels (advanced)
-7. Scrollspy (advanced – counts as two)
+7. Scrollspy (advanced)

 __Be creative!__ One of the best parts about Bootstrap is that there are an endless amount of features and classes already built-in, and extra ones are being added with every new version.